dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR01.md

 1『选择集里是不会存在重复的实体的。』

-About Passing Selection Sets Between AutoLISP and ObjectARX Applications (AutoLISP).
+#### 5.1.2 About Passing Selection Sets Between AutoLISP and ObjectARX Applications (AutoLISP)

 When passing selection sets between AutoLISP and ObjectARX applications, the following should be observed: If a selection set is created in AutoLISP and stored in an AutoLISP variable, then overwritten by a value returned from an ObjectARX application, the original selection set is eligible for garbage collection (it is freed at the next automatic or explicit garbage collection).

 This is true even if the value returned from the ObjectARX application was the original selection set.
 In the following example, if the adsfunc ObjectARX function returns the same selection set it was fed as an argument, then this selection set will be eligible for garbage collection even though it is still assigned to the same variable.